Dacia Sandero Stepway (2013-present)

 Best Dacia Sandero Stepway for...

-- There is a limited choice of engines for the Sandero Stepway.
-The lest powerful is the SCe 75 - the number notes the amount of horsepower - this is a 1.0-litre petrol engine.
+There is a limited choice of engines for the Sandero Stepway.
+The least powerful is the SCe 75 - the number notes the amount of horsepower - this is a 1.0-litre petrol engine.
 Next up is the 0.9-litre TCe 90, which is by far the best engine option.
-There's also an alternative LPG (liquefied petroleum gas) option, badged TCe 100 Bi-Fuel which should save some money in terms of running costs, but is a little too left field for our tastes.
+There's also an alternative LPG (liquefied petroleum gas) option, badged TCe 100 Bi-Fuel which should save some money in terms of running costs, but is a little bit left field.

 Dacia Sandero Stepway Engines